 Seville passes compared:

-The Sevilla City Pass allows you free and fast-track entry to the popular and therefore always busy Real Alcazar.
-A tour on the hop-on hop-off bus and a cruise on the Guadalquivir River are also included.
-A private taxi will take you from Seville airport to your hotel in the centre of the city.
-Although the Seville City Pass has a time limit as it is valid for 24 or 48 hours, you yourself can decide what and when you visit points of interest.
+The Sevilla City Pass allows you free and fast-track entry to the popular and therefore always busy Real Alcazar and the Cathedral of Seville.
+A tour on the hop-on hop-off bus is also included.
+You can opt to add a three-day public transport card including airport transfer.
+This card allows you free travel on buses and trams in Seville. and a private taxi will take you from Seville airport to your hotel in the centre of the city.

 Comparing Seville City Passes and Day Passes: